About Our Church

-St. Anna Orthodox Christian Church is a mission of the Antiochian Orthodox Christian Archdiocese of North America under the care of His Beatitude Patriarch JOHN X, Patriarch of Antioch and all the East, His Grace Bishop NICHOLAS, Auxiliary Bishop of the Diocese of Miami and the Southeast, the Reverend Father Andrew Short.
-This new mission is seeking to live out the historical, liturgical and sacramental roots of Christianity as preserved for over 2,000 years by the Eastern Orthodox Christian Church.
+St. Anna Orthodox Church is a mission of the Antiochian Orthodox Christian Archdiocese of North America under the care of His Beatitude Patriarch JOHN X, Patriarch of Antioch and all the East, His Eminence Metropolitan SABA, Archbishop of New York and Metropolitan of North America, and His Grace Bishop NICHOLAS, Auxiliary Bishop of the Diocese of Miami and the Southeast.
+This new mission is seeking to live out the historical, liturgical and sacramental roots of Christianity as preserved for over 2,000 years by the Orthodox Church.

 What is the Orthodox Church?